UW-Hydro/VIC/docs/Documentation/Drivers/Image/Inputs.md

 *   [Constants File](../../Constants.md): Model parameters that are constant in time and space.
 *   [Initial State File](StateFile.md): Moisture storages (soil moisture, snow pack, etc), energy storages (soil temperatures, etc) and other information describing the current state of the system.
 A state file saved from a previous VIC simulation may be used as the initial state for another run.
 *   [Lake/Wetland Parameter File](LakeParam.md): File containing lake model parameters.
 By default, VIC does not simulate lakes or other impoundment of surface water.
 *   [Routing Parameter File](RvicParam.md): File containing the parameters necessary to perform the Lohmann routing.
+Note that by default, VIC does not perform any streamflow routing.